ladychili/MT5763-Project-2/README.md

 	- Mean estimate for each parameter
 	- plot of the distribution of the bootstrap parameters

 After running the macro, by inputing the following into the Editor in SAS.
+Fitness.csv was imported under Mt5763 library.
+The Randomisation test was undergone with 100 bootstraps dataset and 100 boostrap iteration, modelling Oxygen against Runtime.

   __*%RegressionRandTest(NoOfRep = 100 , NoOfLoops = 100, DataSet = Mt5763.Fitness, Xvar = Runtime, Yvar = Oxygen)*__

-  The simple example below could be generated.
+  The simple example below could be generated and analysis was in the next session.

 ### Plots and interpreteation